 Florida Keys Family Multi-Adventure Tour - Teens & Kids

 There's no place like the Florida Keys.
 And your family's adventure will be just as unique.
 Discover unusual ecosystems in the Everglades.
 Snorkel among a rainbow of colorful fish.
-Paddle over crystal clear waters.
-Pedal along bike paths in the sun.
+Paddle over crystal-clear waters.
+Cycle along bike paths in the sun.
 Immerse yourself in the tropical vibe of the Keys as you make your journey to the southernmost tip of the continental United States.

 THIS ITINERARY: 5 days, 4 nights